mgrdcm/macos-fullscreenmode-test/README.md

 ## Goal

-To be able to react when a screen has been disconnected while an application's view is in [full screen mode](https://developer.apple.com/reference/appkit/nsview/1483780-enterfullscreenmode).
+To be able to react when a screen has been disconnected while an application's view is in full screen mode using [NSView enterFullScreenMode](https://developer.apple.com/reference/appkit/nsview/1483780-enterfullscreenmode).

 ## Problem